 Freshly ground black pepper or red pepper flakes, optional

-I recently had a similar delectable Brussels sprouts appetizer at Cappy’s in San Antonio.
-His was prepared with Teriyaki sauce and shrimp, however they prepared it without the shrimp for the vegetarians at our table.
-If you are in the area, I recommend going there for a lovely dining experience.
-Since I don’t usually buy Teriyaki sauce, I made this up with ingredients that I keep in my pantry.
+I recently had a similar delectable brussels sprouts appetizer at Cappy’s Restaurant in San Antonio, Texas, which is normally prepared with teriyaki sauce and shrimp; however, this time they prepared it without the shrimp for the vegetarians at our table.
+If you are in the San Antonio area, I recommend going to Cappy’s for a lovely dining experience.
+Since I don’t usually buy teriyaki sauce, I made this up with ingredients that I keep in my pantry.

-I must say, that I really do enjoy Brussels sprouts, though there are many who say that they do not like them.
-Perhaps this recipe might change the minds of some of those anti-Brussels-sprout types.
-This time of year, the Brussels sprouts are perfect and sweet—so very tasty—as are all of the brassicas.
-These turn dark because of the tamari and balsamic, so they might look burned, however they are not; they are savory and sweet and tart and salty and delicious.
+I must say that I really do enjoy brussels sprouts, though I know there are many who say that they do not like them.
+Perhaps this recipe might change the minds of some of those anti-brussels-sprout types.
+The brussels sprouts turn dark because of the tamari and balsamic vinegar, so they might look burned.
+They are not; rather, they are savory and sweet and tart and salty and delicious.
 I nearly ate all of them by myself.
-For a nutty flavor, you could garnish them with about 1 tablespoon of toasted sesame seed or a few tablespoons of toasted, sliced almonds if desired.
+For a nutty flavor, you could garnish them with about 1 tablespoon of toasted sesame seeds or a few tablespoons of toasted, sliced almonds.

 Trim the sprouts of tough ends and outer leaves.
 Wash and cut the sprouts in half lengthwise.
 Heat the olive oil in a sauté pan over medium heat.
-Add the Brussels sprouts and toss.
-Cover with a splatter guard and sauté for about 10 to 12 minutes; reduce heat a bit if they are browning too fast.
-Stir occasionally, they will start to brown.
+Add the brussels sprouts and toss.
+Cover with a splatter guard, and sauté for about 10 to 12 minutes; reduce heat a bit if the sprouts are browning too fast.
+Stir occasionally.
+The sprouts will start to brown.

-Add the mustard, tamari, balsamic and water, stir to combine and continue cooking, stirring occasionally.
-After 5 minutes or so, add the maple syrup—you might taste first since some balsamic vinegars are sweeter than others—so you might not need it; stir and cook a few minutes more.
-Take a piece out and taste for doneness and seasoning; they will be dark in color.
+Add the mustard, tamari, balsamic, and water.
+Stir to combine, and continue cooking, stirring occasionally.
+After 5 minutes or so, add the maple syrup—but taste first since some balsamic vinegars are sweeter than others and you might not need the maple syrup.
+Stir and cook a few minutes more.
+Take a piece out and taste for doneness and seasoning; the sprouts should be dark in color.
 Adjust with a little more soy sauce or balsamic.
-The Brussels sprouts should be crisp tender, yet cooked.
-Give them a few minutes more if need be, I believe my total cooking time was nearly 20 minutes.
+When done, the brussels sprouts should be crisp tender, yet cooked.
+Give them a few minutes more if need be; I believe my total cooking time was nearly 20 minutes.
 Garnish with a sprinkling of freshly ground black pepper or hot red pepper flakes, if desired.
 Serve warm.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.